 (iii) AWD (4 permanent driven wheels) only in the convoy.

-(b) Propulsion energy converters (e.g. pure internal combustion engine vehicle (ICE), NOVC-HEVCs only, OVC-HEVs only, or PEVs only) in the same convoy.
+(b) Propulsion energy converters (e.g. pure internal combustion engine vehicle (ICE), NOVC-HEVs only, OVC-HEVs only, or PEVs only) in the same convoy.
 For hybrid vehicles, the provisions described in paragraph 1.6.7. of this Annex shall apply.

 The same model and same settings of vehicles shall be used for both reference tyre and candidate tyre provided that: